 On behalf of The Law Office of Gustavo E. Frances, P.A.

-You might not think of it while in the throws of divorce but you will likely lose most of your insurance coverage once the divorce agreement is finalized and approved by the court.
+You might not think of it while in the throes of divorce but you will likely lose most of your insurance coverage once the divorce agreement is finalized and approved by the court.
 If you are named on all of the insurance policies in your marriage with your spouse you will need to secure your own coverage after the divorce goes final.
 This is especially true if you are changing your name.
-Our Fort Lauderdale alimony attorney recommends using alimony payments to purchase new insurance policies after a divorce.
+Our Fort Lauderdale alimony lawyer recommends using alimony payments to purchase new insurance policies after a divorce.